top of page

 4. Walk or exercise routinely.
 Get massages

-6. Be Curious and funny.
-Avoid being dogmatic or Morbid.
+6. Be curious and funny.
+Avoid being dogmatic or morbid.
 Learn stuff

 7. Keep your bed and sleeping area clean and uncluttered